-The Board continues to have ultimate responsibility for risk management and internal control, with a particular focus on defining the Group’s risk appetite, regularly assessing and monitoring the Group’s principal risks and reviewing reports produced by internal auditors on internal controls and risk reports from the EMC and business segment subcommittees.
+The Board has ultimate responsibility for risk management and internal control, with a particular focus on defining the Group’s risk appetite, regularly assessing and monitoring the Group’s principal risks and reviewing reports produced by internal auditors on internal controls and risk reports from the EMC and business unit Subcommittees.

-The Audit Committee reviews the adequacy and effectiveness of the Group’s financial and non-financial internal controls and risk management systems on behalf of the Board.
-The Audit Committee also monitors and reviews the external audit, including the auditor's report.
-The work undertaken by the Audit Committee in relation to risk during the year and its anticipated 2019/20 work programme are further set out in the Audit Committee report in our Annual Report.
+The Audit Committee reviews the adequacy and effectiveness of the Group’s financial and non-financial internal controls and risk management systems on behalf of the Board and sets the internal audit work programme.
+The Audit Committee also monitors and reviews the external audit, including the auditor’s report.
+The work undertaken by the Audit Committee in relation to risk during the year and its expected 2020/21 programme of work are further set out in the Audit Committee report.

 The Executive Directors, with the assistance of the EMC, design and manage the internal controls and risk management systems, ensuring that risk registers and risk reporting are maintained throughout the year.
-The EMC further relies on business segment subcommittees to help fulfil its risk reporting responsibilities by maintaining live operational risk registers.
+The EMC further relies on the various Subcommittees to help fulfil its risk reporting responsibilities by maintaining live operational risk registers.
+These procedures give the Executive Directors the ability to provide assurance to the Board that the Group’s internal controls are appropriate, in place and functioning.

 Key features of our risk management framework